ARM-software/arm-trusted-firmware/docs/porting-guide.md

 ### Function : bl2_early_platform_setup() [mandatory]

-    Argument : meminfo *, void *
+    Argument : meminfo *
     Return   : void

 This function executes with the MMU and data caches disabled.
 It is only called by the primary CPU.
-The arguments to this function are:

-*   The address of the `meminfo` structure populated by BL1
+The arguments to this function is the address of the `meminfo` structure populated by BL1.
-*   An opaque pointer that the platform may use as needed.

 The platform must copy the contents of the `meminfo` structure into a private variable as the original memory may be subsequently overwritten by BL2.
 The